AI Ethics · OrevateAI

 How does the price of a fifth compare to a liter bottle?

 A liter bottle contains 1000ml, which is larger than a 750ml fifth.
 Typically, a liter bottle of the same liquor will cost more than a fifth, but often offers better value per ounce.
-For example, a $25 fifth (750ml) is roughly $0.033 per ml, while a $30 liter (1000ml) is $0.030 per ml, making the liter slightly more economical.
+For example, a $25 fifth (750ml) is roughly $0.033 per ml, while a $30 liter (1000ml) is $0.030 per ml.
+This illustrates how larger formats can be more economical.

 About the Author